wallarm/product-documentation/docs/2.14/admin-en/installation-guides/ingress-plus/assembly.md

     *   `gcr.io` for Google Container Registry,
     *   `<your repository name>.azurecr.io` for Microsoft Azure Container Registry.

     The Docker’s registry name is a part of the path to the repository.
-For example, if you are using Docker Hub, the path to access the repository `example‑repository` created by user `john` will be as follows: `docker.io/john/example‑repository`.
+For example, if you are using Docker Hub, the path to access the repository `example-repository` created by user `john` will be as follows: `docker.io/john/example-repository`.

 ##  Building the Ingress Controller
 1. Log in to your Docker registry by executing the following command: